 - Crystal Type: Shatter and Scratch Resistant Sapphire with Anti-Reflective Coating.*

 - 120 click unidirectional bezel with ceramic insert

 - Illumination: Swiss Super Luminova on markers and hands

-- Bracelet: Black PVD Bracelet which tapers from 22mm at the watch head down to 20mm and to 22mm at the clasp
+- Bracelet: Black PVD Bracelet which tapers from 22mm at the watch head down to 20mm

 * A lot of people ask us what are the benefits of sapphire crystal over a standard mineral crystal?
 The answer is that synthetic sapphire is by far the best material for watch crystals because it is very strong and also shatter and scratch-resistant, these characteristics make it very appealing to military and security personnel, police officers, and people who lead active outdoor lifestyles, these groups account for over 70% of our customers.
 To get things into perspective we find that when clients have accidents with watches resulting in a cracked crystal over 90% usually watches with mineral glass crystals, even factoring in that we use hardened mineral crystals they still do not come close to sapphire for durability under adverse conditions.
 The reason that sapphire crystals are so strong is that after the sapphire glass is manufactured it is also heat-treated to remove its internal stresses—which can cause weakness—it is then made into the watch crystals and two layers of anti-reflective coating are applied, interestingly sapphire crystal is now used on the latest iPhone.
 Of course, sapphire crystal comes at a price hence you find that it's normally only fitted to higher-end watches.